delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 8. A screenshot of the file browser.

 == Changelog ==

+= 4.9.0 =
+* code further improved to reduce "Iptanus Server unreachable..." errors
+* checked Weglot Translate compatibility; /wp-admin/admin-ajax.php needs to be added to Exclusion URL list of Weglot configuration so that uploads can work
+* several significant additions in the Pro version, including Microsoft OneDrive integration

+= 4.8.0 =
+* added item in Admin Bar that displays number of new uploads and redirects to Uploaded Files Dashboard page
+* code improved in Uploaded Files Dashboard page so that download action directly downloads the file, instead of redirecting to File Browser
+* added Advanced option 'WFU_UPLOADEDFILES_COLUMNS' that controls the order and visibility of Uploaded Files Dashboard page columns
+* added Advanced option 'WFU_UPLOADEDFILES_ACTIONS' that controls the order and visibility of Uploaded Files Dashboard page file actions
+* added several filters in Uploaded Files Dashboard page to make it more customizable
+* PHP function redeclaration system significantly improved to support arguments by reference, execution after the original function and redeclaration of variables
+* code improved to reduce "Iptanus Server unreachable..." errors (better operation of verify_peer http context property)
+* added a link in Iptanus Unreachable Server error message to an Iptanus article describing how to resolve it

 = 4.7.0 =
 * added Uploaded Files top-level Dashboard menu item, showing all the uploaded files and highlighting the new ones